 (above) Overall view; (below - left) XVIIIth century painting above the older entrance; (centre) relief attributed to Filippo della Valle above the other entrance; (right) medieval window

 Monastero di Tor de' Specchi is the only medieval building which was spared by the demolitions.
-It was founded by St. Francesca Romana in 1425.
+It was founded by St. Frances of Rome in 1425.
 The nuns who live here make vows of seclusion.
 The thick walls and the small windows protect them from the temptations of modern life.
 The door to the left leads to the older part of the building where early Renaissance frescoes show the saint tempted by Evil.
 The door to the right leads to S. Maria Annunziata, a church which was built in the XVIIth century for the sole use of the nuns.
 It actually consists of two churches one above the other and it does not have a fašade.

 (left) View of the rear side of S. Maria Annunziata; (right) a XVth century window

 Tor de' Specchi means Tower of the Mirrors (to me it brings to mind They Do It with Mirrors, an Agatha Christie novel featuring Miss Marple).
 Most likely it was a medieval tower which was incorporated into the nunnery.
 The mirrors could have been circular windows or hemp spinning wheels (which shone from a distance).
+You may wish to see a coat of arms of the monastery showing a tower and a mirror.

 Next plate in Book 2: Campo Vaccino.